Introduction: why NRR matters

 - Use either ARR or MRR, not both: If you analyze annual revenue, enter everything in ARR.
 If you analyze monthly revenue, enter everything in MRR.

 - Use a single cohort: All inputs should come from the same starting customer set.
-Do not mix multiple unrelated cohorts in one calculation.
+Do not mix unrelated cohorts in one calculation.

 Limitations and assumptions

 SaaS companies talk about growth constantly, but not all growth is created equal.
 Growing because you are spending heavily on acquisition is very different from growing because existing customers are staying, upgrading, and expanding.
-Net Revenue Retention (NRR) is the metric that isolates that second kind of growth.
+Net Revenue Retention is the metric that isolates that second kind of growth.
 It measures how much recurring revenue you keep and expand from an existing customer cohort over a defined period, excluding any new customers.
 If NRR is strong, your product is sticky, your pricing fits customer value, and your customer success motion is working.
 If NRR is weak, acquisition has to carry the whole company, which is expensive and risky.

-What Counts in NRR?
+What counts in NRR?

-Choose a starting cohort—usually all customers who were active at the beginning of a month, quarter, or year.
+Choose a starting cohort, usually all customers who were active at the beginning of a month, quarter, or year.
 Track their revenue over the period and split changes into four buckets:

 - Starting recurring revenue.
 The ARR or MRR from the cohort at period start.